NerdPioneer/CrawlGuardian/README.md

 These are my top 5 questions that I felt that will be important to find out through out this project.

+Optional Idea:- Docker makes CrawlGuardian easier to run anywhere, schedule reliably, and keep locked-down.
+If you plan to share it, run it on a schedule (GitHub Actions/AWS), or avoid “works on my machine” drama, containerize it.